clhain/sandbox/docs/installation/byoc-argocd.md

 # Bring Your Own Cluster (ArgoCD)

-If you already have a cluster ready to deploy the Sandbox apps set to, you can do so with:

-* ArgoCD - this guide, if ArgoCD is already installed.
+If you already have a cluster ready to deploy the Sandbox apps set to, you can do so with ArgoCD directly if it's already installed (if not, see the [Helm Based Install](./byoc-helm.md))
-* Helm - if ArgoCD is not installed (see [Bring Your Own Cluster Helm](byoc-helm.md)).

 > Note: It's recommended not to have existing services on the destination sandbox cluster to avoid
 > collisions or other compatibility issues.
 ArgoCD should be safe however, if you wish to manage it